nekoxid/Sengoku/sengoku readme.txt

 * Changelog *
 *************
 2.04
+	some bug fixes, also thanks to nekoxidion kanto war by default, nekoxidion
 	add missing trait icons
 	added new gfx interface and new trait icons by nekoxidion

 2.03a
 	.mod hotfix